Kärcher Mobile Outdoor Cleaner OC 3 Plus

 - Various applications can be expanded and perfected with additional accessories.

 - An adventure box, bike box and pet box, as well as a practical storage box, are available and can be mounted on the device.
-All accessories are also available individually.
+Sold separately.

 Detachable water tank